 Pro Tools is known as the best scoring software for movies and TVs.

 - Ease of Use – Features like compilation to master recording and playlist grouping provides easy access to multiple tracks for one project.
 So it’s an ideal software for film scoring where 100s of tracks are used.
 A big list of keyboard shortcuts makes it easy to operate (after understanding this software).

 - Sound Library and instruments – Pro Tools is equipped with a 2 GB loop library, over 60 virtual instruments and thousands of sounds.
 If you want additional stuff you can also download from the Avid store.

 - Plugins and effects – Pro Tools supports 60+ plug-ins and also access to 17+ bonus plug-ins.
 However, the only supported plug-in format is AAX.

 - Extensive Support – Avid provides extensive support for its products and Pro Tools is not an exception.
 You get phone support, knowledge-base with frequently asked questions, online community forum, official YouTube channel, Avid also a marketplace to connect with other musicians.

 Pro Tools has a standard DAW user interface with a clip recording and editing area, tracks area, individual track settings area and transport bar.
 You can also consolidate the windows in vertical and horizontal view as per your need.

 You can create folders tracks, group tracks, and access them via keyboard shortcuts.
-The editing toolbar is better then other DAWs.
-And why not, after all its made to make the audio editing better.
+The editing toolbar is better than other DAWs.
+And why not, after all, it’s made to make the audio editing better.

-It need time to understand but once you got familiar it will give you the fruits also.
+It needs time to understand but once you get familiar it will give you the fruits also.

-What it’s made for: Pro Tools is not for every one.
-It takes time to understand but once you master it you can sample, sequence, edit mix and master without hassle.
-Its has a wide variety of uses, including scoring, sampling, editing etc.
+What it’s made for: Pro Tools is not for everyone.
+It takes time to understand but once you master it you can sample, sequence, edit mix, and master without hassle.
+It has a wide variety of uses, including scoring, sampling, editing, etc.